-recognized Indian tribe, with a constitutional form of government adopted pursuant to the provisions of the Indian Reorganization Act of under a compact with the State of Michigan and under its Gaming Ordinance, and
+recognized Indian tribe with a Constitution enacted pursuant to the Indian Reorganization Act of 1934, 25 U.S.C. sec.
+461, et seq., and under a compact with the State of Michigan and under its Gaming Ordinance, and clarification in the Gaming Ordinance.